Health plans we accept:

 If you plan to use insurance, you must call your health insurance company, or your prescription plan, using the number on your card, to ask:

 Whether insurance will pay for costs at Daily Apple Clinic

 What costs you will be responsible to pay

 The consent form that you will sign with us will state that you understand you may be asked to personally pay any fees not covered by your insurance.
 If you cannot or will not sign that consent form, you cannot receive treatment with us and will need to consider other healthcare options.

-In terms of cost transparency: Most modern clinics pay between 4% and 12% of gross collections in order to purchase and upgrade technology, use the required software and tools, access the insurance clearinghouses and pay staff and billing companies in order to process and manage insurance claims.
+In terms of cost transparency: Most modern clinics pay between 4% and 12% of gross collections in order to purchase and upgrade healthcare management technology, access and use the required software and tools, access the insurance clearinghouses and pay staff and billing companies in order to process and manage insurance claims.
 It's not cheap.
 Of course, we work hard and do expect fair and reasonable compensation for that work.
 We do our best to earn your trust every day and provide you excellent value, but, in the end, if our bills aren't paid, we can't continue to provide care.